-In our first four years, 78 Fellows published over 170 op-eds, as well as 50+ TV/radio appearances, keynote speeches and awards.
+In our first five years, 97 Fellows published over 200 op-eds, as well as 50+ TV/radio appearances, keynote speeches and awards.
 Fellows have published in The Atlantic, The Washington Post, CNN, the Guardian, the Los Angeles Times, USA Today, ESPN, Al Jazeera America, The Hill, Stanford Social Innovation Review, The Huffington Post and The Root.
 They have launched new research studies, leveraged new funding streams, and shaped local and national debate and policy.
 Recognizing the need to change the public discourse, in the fall of 2013, the Women’s Foundation of Southern Arizona, in partnership with the University of Arizona College of Social and Behavioral Sciences and local philanthropists, brought a national initiative called the Public Voices Fellowship to Tucson.

 The views and opinions expressed in Op-Eds published by participants in the Tucson Public Voices Fellowship are those of the authors and do not necessarily reflect the official policy or position of the Women’s Foundation of Southern Arizona or our partners.